pajarorrojo/es-theme-PlayStation-X/README.md

 NOTE: the automatic adjustment is only compatible with batocera 35 or higher, if you use an older version of batocera, Dont forget to select your correct display type in theme settings to avoid display issues.

-### HOW TO CHANGE CUSTOM AVATAR AND USERNAME?
+### HOW TO CHANGE AVATAR AND USERNAME?

+Playstation-x is ready to display your Netplay or Retroachievements username, you can select it in the theme options.

-2 files are located in the root folder.
+You can also use a fully customized username and image, for this you will find two files in the theme root folder.

 - To change the avatar image simply overwrite the PNG file named "custom-avatar.png" (work best with square format)